chaseaham/DataAnalytics_AttackProbability/README.md

 Figure 2
 The scatter plot in figure 2 above indicates the relationship between the number of hours under attack and the number of wounds a person incurred.
 There was a positive relationship between the number of wounds incurred by a person and the number of hours the person was being attacked.
-To determine the nature and strength of the relationship we will conduct person correlation test.
+To determine the nature and strength of the relationship we will conduct pearson correlation test.

 # Objective 1
-To determine the most frequent attack type, a bar chart is the most appropriate *statistical tool to use.
+To determine the most frequent attack type, a bar chart is the most appropriate tool to use.
 This is because, the variable type of attack is a categorical variable and bar chart is the most appropriate to represent the difference between the groups found in the variable.

 Figure 3
 ![image](https://user-images.githubusercontent.com/90800294/145159470-b6a55dd2-a89d-4f62-b6a8-b2285009ad24.png)